 issued for your arrest, or if you must start a jail sentence, you should follow the rules and turn yourself in.
 In the case of an outstanding warrant, go down to the jail processing area, and let them know that think that there is a warrant out for your arrest.
 A record check will be run, and if you do, they will ask that you surrender yourself and you will be taken into custody.
 If you are reporting to serve out your sentence, report at the exact time and date that the sentence order or court paperwork states.
 Be very careful that you aren’t late.
 Make sure that you only bring things that are allowed when you turn yourself in, such as a driver’s license or even ID, any prescription medication you might take, and a official sentencing order.

 Inmates have to list each visitor’s name and date of birth to the jail in advance.
 This information will be put in a log of approved visitors for the inmate that requested the visitor.
-All visitors has to provide a photo ID when visiting.
+All visitors have to provide a photo ID when visiting.
 Any visitors showing up late or that is not on the visitation list will not be allowed to visit the inmate.

 Visitation procedures at Ohio County Jail are always changing, so it would be wise to review the official jail site before you try to visit an inmate.